 A better option in Chiang Rai may be to withdraw THB from an ATM.
 You’ll usually get good rates but just be sure to advise your bank you’ll be using your ATM card abroad so you don’t run into any problems.
 In my experience, my ATM card works in some machines but not in others.
 I didn’t have any problems with it in Thailand.

 WHERE TO STAY IN CHIANG RAI: Chiang Rai Hotel

 If you want a centrally located hotel, then I doubt you’ll find a more centrally located hotel than this one.
 Chiang Rai Hotel is a minute away from the Clock Tower and walking distance to the city’s points of interest like the Night Bazaar and the old bus station (Terminal 1).
 The hotel’s a little old but it’s cheap and the rooms are huge.
 There’s cable TV with a few English channels too.

 You can book a room at Chiang Rai Hotel through Agoda or AirBnB.
 If Chiang Rai Hotel isn’t to your liking, then you can browse through those links for other listings as well.
 Be sure to check both sites to find the best deal.
-If you’re new to AirBnB, then you can get USD 31 free travel credit by signing up via this link.
+If you’re new to AirBnB, then you can get up to USD 43 free travel credit by signing up via this link.